SongOnWater/KMSunflower_CP/README.md

 ## Database Room VS Sqldelight
 On Android Room offers up-to-down database structure definition, it maps entity to table row, DAO to operations and even helps to deal joint query.
 But Sqldelight bring down-to-up style one.
 You should write the SQL sentences in  .sq files, Sqldelight  will generate entities and functions for your according to the SQL sentences.
-There are following noticing points:
+There are following notable points:
 1. Room has callback after creating database, which could be used to insert inital data into DB.
-On Sqldelight the place is create() in Schema, but that not works on iOS for me, so I have to check the whether the data has been seeded or not everytime App launches(Needs Optimzation).
+On Sqldelight the place is create() in Schema, but that not works on iOS for me, so I have to check the whether the data has been seeded or not every time App launches(Needs Optimization).

  Android code :
 ```kotlin